 Shirodhara translated means “head flow,” which is the perfect name for this Ayurvedic treatment where warm oil is poured in a constant stream onto your forehead.
 My treatment began with a very rough head massage that involved a lot of strong pressure being applied to my scalp as well as some hair pulling.
 It was kind of a weird and painful experience, but then I got to lay down for the oil treatment.
 At first, it took some time to get used to as it felt like the oil would spill into my eyes, but once I got comfortable, it was insanely calming.
 Shirodhara has been used to treat things like insomnia, neurological disorders, psoriasis, memory loss, vertigo, and anxiety.

-I went to the Wellness Hospital located in the Bansbari area of Kathmandu.
-The treatment only cost 1200 rupees (about $12).
+I went to the Wellness Hospital located in the Bansbari area of Kathmandu because it was really cheap here.
 The hospital is nothing fancy, but for the price you really can’t go wrong.
-Tranquility Spa (in Thamel) charges over $80 for the same treatment including a 60-minute massage.
-If you want the massage too, you can get one for $8 at the wellness hospital.
+Some places charge over $80 for this treatment.

 Yoga